VictorGeaGarcia/big-data-repro-project/Composer/1-Run_df_job_crossed_projects/Readme.md

 9. Although not that neat, we can use the following workaround:

 Only using BashOperator to launch the Job without using the DataflowPythonOperator.
 To use this approach load the file "DAG_using_BashOperator.py" to your DAG folder.
+Before doing so do:

+- Locate the keyjson file created in step 5 to your data/ folder in your Cloud Storage bucket associated to your Cloud Composer environment (we will need to export our GOOGLE_APPLICATION_CREDENTIALS to this path).
+Now change "your-project-A-sa.json" to your KeyJson filename.
+- Change "staging-bucket" with the name of the bucket you created in step 3.
+- Change "project-A" to your ProjectA-id created in Step 3.